Can the similarity report be shown to students?

 Cadmus doesn’t have the ‘Turnitin Plagiarism Framework’ integration, so you will need to check the similarity scores in Cadmus.
 We have asked Cadmus if they can add this feature.

-If a student submits their work to a draft assignment and a final assignment in the same course, will the paper match against itself?
+If a student submits work to both a draft and a final assignment within the same course, will the submission be matched against itself?

-However there are some very rare circumstances where the exclusion may be de-activated, this has only been observed when a staff member or a student gained access to the Similarity report and removed the exclusion manually.
+There are some very rare situations where the exclusion can be removed.
+This has only been seen where either a staff member or a student has accessed the Similarity report and manually disabled the exclusion.

-Please note, it will match if it’s submitted by a different student (including a test student account) or to a different course (e.g. a Sandbox).
+Please note, a match will occur if the work is submitted by a different student (including a test student account) or submitted to a different course (e.g. a Sandbox).

 What do I do if I can’t see a similarity score?